NagiosEnterprises/ncpa/docs/development.rst

 For this you'll need to go inside the docker container::

-    docker run -i -t ncpadev python /src/ncpa/agent/ncpa_posix_passive.py -n
+    docker run -i -t -p 5693:5693 -v $(pwd):/src/ncpa ncpadev /src/ncpa/agent/ncpa_posix_passive.py -n

 And the passive agent will be run in the foreground.
-Spamming the logs as usual.